cityofasheville/aws-modules/Secrets_Manager/README.md

 ================================================

 ## What is in this module?
-This is a base module for deploying an RDS Instance.
+This is a base module for deploying a secret in AWS Secrets Manager.

 ## How do you use this module?